-The Introduction sessions will include information about:
+The Introduction meeting will include information about:

 - Studying in Denmark and at CBS

-- Courses and exams, incl. timetable, active participation, Online Student Service system, CBS LEARN, supplementary courses, payment issues, preliminary and feedback assignments, exam rules, de-registration from the exam, Danish grading scale, transcripts, library and study rooms etc.
+- Courses and exams, incl. timetable, active participation, Online Student Service system, CBS Learn, supplementary courses, payment issues, preliminary and feedback assignments, exam rules, de-registration from the exam, Danish grading scale, transcripts, library and study rooms etc.

 - Student to Student: Current CBS student will share tips and tricks about living and studying in Copenhagen

-- Housing: Practical information for students who live in accommodation reserved through the CBS Housing on-line application system or in Private Housing
+- Housing: Practical information for students who live in accommodation reserved through the CBS Housing online application system or in private housing

 Copenhagen is a journey between tradition and modernity